majdjamal/lock/README.md

 # Sign-In Page Demo

-This is a sign-in page that is connected to a database and protected from SQL.
+This is a sign-in page that is connected to a database and protected from SQL-injections.